Did Early Christians Observe the Fall Holy Days?

 Should you keep Fall Holy Days or, perhaps, instead keep Fall & Winter holidays?

-Though they partially acknowledge the holy days that come in the Spring, most of the Greco-Roman Catholic and Protestant churches do not keep the biblical holy days that generally occur in the Fall.
+Though they partially acknowledge the holy days that come in the Spring, the Greco-Roman Catholic churches and the vast majority of Protestant churches do not keep the biblical holy days that generally occur in the Fall.

 Yet, all the biblical Holy Days portray many pivotal events in God's plan.
 Those considered to be Fall Holy Days occur in the seventh month of the biblical calendar (cf. Leviticus 23:23-41).
 This month is called Ethanim in scripture (1 Kings 8:2), but more commonly called Tishri by the Jews.